Translated by Lester Somera

 Japan is home to many volcanoes, which is why there are more than 20,000 onsen facilities located across the country.
 While there are onsens in Tokyo, if you head to more rural areas, you will discover many more onsens, as well as onsen towns where traditional Japanese inns are gathered in abundance.

-One way to enjoy hot springs is on an “onsen trip.”
-This involves staying at a hotel with hot spring facilities, eating delicious food, and having fun at the surrounding sightseeing areas.
+One way to enjoy hot springs is on an onsen trip.
+This involves staying at a hotel with hot spring facilities, eating delicious food, and having fun in the surrounding sightseeing areas.
 There are many hot spring districts in Japan, but some of the most popular are Hakone, Arima Onsen, and Beppu.

 Sento, or bathhouses, are baths for public use, not tourist destinations.
 A simple bathhouse consists of rooms for the baths, separated by gender, and a locker room where you get undressed and dressed.
 Expect to be there for about one hour in total and spend less than 500 yen (rates vary by city; it is 470 yen to use a sento in Tokyo).